 Visit the French Alps

-Snowcaps, bees in summer, flower meadows, melting glaciers, traditional mountain regions, national and regional nature parks with marmots, exciting cols, baroque churches and ski stations.
-We fell in love with the French Alps as a summer destination and we feel you should add it to your bucket list.
+Snowcaps, bees, flower meadows, melting glaciers, nature parks with marmots, exciting cols, baroque churches and breathtaking views.
+We fell in love with the French Alps as a summer destination and it was worth crossing of our bucket list.
 This destination is incredibly versatile.
-Due to a difference in altitude of 3600 meters you can enjoy both sun and heat, the snow and cold.
-And you will love the overwhelmingly beautiful nature and phenomenal views.
+Due to a difference in altitude of 3600 meters (11811 ft) you can enjoy both sun and heat, the snow and cold.
+We loved the overwhelmingly beautiful nature and French cuisine.

-At the French Alps it is normal to see people in tank tops and shorts as well as athletes in ski clothing and hats walking around in the same mountain villages in the middle of July.
+At the French Alps it is normal to see people in tank tops and shorts walking besides athletes in ski clothing and hats in the same mountain villages in the middle of July.
 In the morning between 6.00 and 12.30 the slopes are open, and many tourists (and locals) enjoy winter sports in summer.

 The French side of the Alps is a huge area bordering Italy and Switzerland and covers several regions in France.
-In the department of Haute Savoie you can find the highest mountain Mont Blanc.
-The Mont Blanc in the Alps can be seen from many places in France.
-What is great is that if you like hiking in the mountains: you can walk around it.
-There is even an official walk that takes you around in an average of ten days, the Tour du Mont Blanc.
+In the department of Haute Savoie you can find the highest mountain: The Mont Blanc.
+This spectacular mountain in the Alps can be seen from many places in France.
+If you like hiking you can walk around it, there is even an official walk that takes you around in an average of ten days, the Tour du Mont Blanc.

-Another favorite destination is the Alpe d'Huez also called "l'île au soleil” island of the sun.
-The destination has more than 300 days of sunshine a year.
+Another favourite destination is the Alpe d'Huez also called "l'île au soleil” island of the sun.
+This destination has more than 300 days of sunshine a year.

 Best time to visit

 The French Alps is a year round destination however most people visit the French Alps in winter.
-Only 30% of all tourists visit the French Alps during this period, so it is the perfect base for those who want to escape the hustle and bustle of everyday life and are looking for the tranquility of nature.
+Only 30% of all tourists visit the French Alps during summer, so it is the perfect time for those who want to escape the hustle and bustle of everyday life and are looking for the tranquillity of nature.
 In the French Alps the average summer temperature is around 25 degrees Celsius (77 degrees Fahrenheit).
 In combination with a clear blue sky this offers the perfect temperature for a summer holiday.